vividos/Svg.Skia.Forms/Documentation.md

 The tool is licensed using the
 [Apache License 2.0](https://github.com/adamralph/minver/blob/main/LICENSE).

-The Toucan image used in the sample app is a free SVG image, [designed by freepik.com](https://www.freepik.com).
-It is availabe in .eps format, here: https://www.freepik.com/free-vector/bird-flat-color-icons-set_4265855.htm
+The Toucan and Colibri images used in the sample app are free SVG images, [designed by freepik.com](https://www.freepik.com).
+They are availabe in .eps format, here: https://www.freepik.com/free-vector/bird-flat-color-icons-set_4265855.htm